kishikawakatsumi/swift-power-assert/README.md

 ## Why Power Assert?

 When writing tests, we need to use different assertion functions.
-With Power Assert you only use the `#expect()` function.
+With Power Assert you only use the `#assert()` function.
 There are many
 Assertion APIs, no need to remember them.
 Just create an expression that returns a boolean value and Power Assert will automatically display rich error information.

 ## Getting Started